vovapolu/ensime.github.io/editors/emacs/userguide.md

 Press `M-.` with the cursor on a variable, method, type, or package to visit that object's definition. `M-,` returns to where you were.

 If this doesn't work for you, please try to create a fully reproducible example and submit it as a ticket on the server at [ensime-server#492](https://github.com/ensime/ensime-server/issues/492).
 We know it sometimes breaks, but we need solid reproduction cases to investigate further.

-## Inspector

-### Invocation

-Typing `C-c C-v i` while the point is over a symbol will launch the type inspector.
-Typing `C-c C-v o` will open the inspector on the current project's main package. `C-c C-v p` will inspect the package of the current source file.
-Use the command `M-x ensime-inspect-by-path` to inspect an arbitrary type or package.

-### Package inspector

-Displays a hierarchical view of a package, including all top-level types.
-Select a type to open the Type Inspector.
-This doesn't show implementing classes, but we would like to do that in [ensime-server#339](https://github.com/ensime/ensime-server/issues/339).

-### Type inspector

-Lists the interfaces that contribute members to the inspected type.
-List each interface's methods, with full type signatures.
-If the type has a companion object/class, a link to the companion will appear under the heading.

 ## ElDoc